Robert W. Baird lifts Canada Goose Holdings Inc. [GOOS] price estimate. Who else is bullish?

 Sponsored

-Today, Canada Goose announced the launch of its recommerce platform, Canada Goose Generations, bringing its commitment to sustainability and the power of its uncompromised Canadian craftsmanship to life in a distinct new way.
-Building on the brand’s global reputation for making the highest quality, function-first outerwear and apparel, Generations offers an authorized reselling platform that keeps Canada Goose products in circulation, giving them a second, third and fourth lifetime.

-The results of the trading session contributed to over 3804727 shares changing hands.
-Over the past one week, the price volatility of Canada Goose Holdings Inc. stands at 5.28% while the volatility over the past one month is 5.02%.
+Over the last 12 months, GOOS stock dropped by -31.44%.
+The one-year Canada Goose Holdings Inc. stock forecast points to a potential downside of -5.43.
+The average equity rating for GOOS stock is currently 3.00, trading closer to a bullish pattern in the stock market.

-The market cap for GOOS stock reached $3.36 billion, with 105.33 million shares outstanding and 54.03 million shares in the current float.
-Compared to the average trading volume of 1.79M shares, GOOS reached a trading volume of 3804727 in the most recent trading day, which is why market watchdogs consider the stock to be active.
+The market cap for the stock reached $2.63 billion, with 105.15 million shares outstanding and 54.77 million shares in the current float.
+Compared to the average trading volume of 2.09M shares, GOOS stock reached a trading volume of 5304654 in the most recent trading day, which is why market watchdogs consider the stock to be active.

 Robert W. Baird have made an estimate for Canada Goose Holdings Inc. shares, keeping their opinion on the stock as Neutral, with their previous recommendation back on January 24, 2023.
 While these analysts kept the previous recommendation, UBS dropped their target price from $59 to $35.
 The new note on the price target was released on January 07, 2022, representing the official price target for Canada Goose Holdings Inc. stock.
 Previously, the target price had yet another raise to $56, while Barclays analysts kept a Overweight rating on GOOS stock.

-Canada Goose Holdings Inc. [GOOS] gain into the green zone at the end of the last week, gaining into a positive trend and gaining by 10.69.
-With this latest performance, GOOS shares gained by 38.41% in over the last four-week period, additionally plugging by 26.87% over the last 6 months – not to mention a drop of -19.73% in the past year of trading.
+Canada Goose Holdings Inc. [GOOS] fell into the red zone at the end of the last week, falling into a negative trend and dropping by -11.74.
+With this latest performance, GOOS shares gained by 9.60% in over the last four-week period, additionally sinking by -0.47% over the last 6 months – not to mention a drop of -31.44% in the past year of trading.

 The progress of the company may be observed through the prism of EPS growth rate, while Wall Street analysts are focusing on predicting the 5-year EPS growth rate for GOOS.
 When it comes to the mentioned value, analysts are expecting to see the 5-year EPS growth rate for Canada Goose Holdings Inc. go to 28.20%.

-68 institutional holders increased their position in Canada Goose Holdings Inc. [NYSE:GOOS] by around 5,691,382 shares.
-Additionally, 77 investors decreased positions by around 6,817,018 shares, while 17 investors held positions by with 32,958,201 shares.
-The mentioned changes placed institutional holdings at 45,466,601 shares, according to the latest SEC report filing.
-GOOS stock had 23 new institutional investments in for a total of 2,096,300 shares, while 28 institutional investors sold positions of 1,426,848 shares during the same period.
+Positions in Canada Goose Holdings Inc. stocks held by institutional investors increased at the end of February and at the time of the February reporting period, where 67 institutional holders increased their position in Canada Goose Holdings Inc. [NYSE:GOOS] by around 5,410,850 shares.
+Additionally, 78 investors decreased positions by around 6,807,256 shares, while 18 investors held positions by with 33,366,109 shares.
+The mentioned changes placed institutional holdings at 45,584,215 shares, according to the latest SEC report filing.
+GOOS stock had 20 new institutional investments in for a total of 1,920,586 shares, while 29 institutional investors sold positions of 1,429,878 shares during the same period.